Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ![verify](Images/verify.png)

-Following successful authentication as the `svc-alfresco` account, `evil-winrm` was used to obtain an interactive shell and obtain the first flag
+Following successful authentication as the `svc-alfresco` account, `evil-winrm` was used to obtain an interactive shell on the target
 ```
 evil-winrm -i 10.129.95.210 -u svc-alfresco -p s3rvice
 ```